 - I have worked in the past as a general practitioner

-- I am a member of the Member of the UK Network for Mindfulness-Based Teacher Training and follow the Good Practice Guidelines.
+- I am a member of the BAMBA, British Association of Mindfulness Based Approaches and follow the Good Practice Guidelines.

 - I am supervised by a senior trainer from Bangor University and attend regular workshops and retreats.